wallarm/product-documentation/docs/latest/admin-en/using-proxy-or-balancer-en.md

 # Identifying an original client IP address if using an HTTP proxy or a load balancer (NGINX)

 These instructions describe the NGINX configuration required to identify an originating IP address of a client connecting to your servers through an HTTP proxy or load balancer.
+This is relevant for the self-hosted NGINX-based nodes.

-* If the Wallarm node is installed from the DEB / RPM packages, AWS / GCP images or the NGINX-based Docker image, please use the **current instructions**.
+* If the self-hosted Wallarm node is installed from the all-in-one installer, AWS / GCP images or the NGINX-based Docker image, please use the **current instructions**.
-* If the Wallarm node is deployed as the K8s Ingress controller, please use [these instructions](configuration-guides/wallarm-ingress-controller/best-practices/report-public-user-ip.md).
+* If the self-hosted Wallarm node is deployed as the K8s Ingress controller, please use [these instructions](configuration-guides/wallarm-ingress-controller/best-practices/report-public-user-ip.md).

 ## How Wallarm node identifies an IP address of a request